simonmichael/hledger/MANUAL.md

   amounts which have them.
 (This means that it does not currently print multi-commodity transactions in valid journal format.)

-- hledger print ignores the --effective flag, always showing both dates. ledger print shows only the effective date with --effective, but not vice versa.
+- hledger print ignores the --date2 flag, always showing both dates. ledger print shows only the secondary date with --aux-date, but not vice versa.

 - hledger's default commodity directive (D) sets the commodity for